sajao/CrisisLex/README.md

 CrisisLex (http://CrisisLex.org/) is a lexical resource.
 Its main application is to help collect crisis-related messages from Twitter.

-This repository contains the following sub-directories:
+This repository contains the following sub-directories (Work-in-Progress):

 data/
 -----